TheAbys/devops-bootcamp-10-kubernetes-helm-chart-microservices/README.md

 The unit cpu: 100m or memory: 64Mi is millicore and Mebibyte.
 1 CPU Core equals 1000m, this means this container with 100m takes just 10% of the CPU load.
 This topic is really complex, has something to do with the kernel and how it manages CPU time etc.

+## NodePort is bad practise

+Convert the service to a LoadBalancer service.

+## Replicas

+It is better to always have at least two replicas.

+## Namespaces

+Use namespaces to create privileges on them etc.

+## Security Best Practises

+Check images for vunerabilities

+## No root access for containers

+Container with root access can access host system

+## Kubernetes version

+Keep kubernetes up-to-date

+Update node by node to not have a downtime